LiberTEM/LiberTEM/docs/source/install.rst

 Windows
 -------

-The recommended method to install LiberTEM on Windows is based on Anaconda 64 bit with Python version 3.6 <https://www.anaconda.com/download/>.
+The recommended method to install LiberTEM on Windows is based on `Anaconda 64 bit with Python version 3.6 <https://www.anaconda.com/download/>`_.
 This installs a Python distribution.

-For `installing from a git clone`_ you require a suitable git client, for example <https://desktop.github.com/>, <https://tortoisegit.org/>, or https://gitforwindows.org/.
+For `installing from a git clone`_ you require a suitable git client, for example `GitHub Desktop <https://desktop.github.com/>`_, `TortoiseGit <https://tortoisegit.org/>`_, or `git for windows <https://gitforwindows.org/>`_.
 Clone the repository https://github.com/LiberTEM/LiberTEM.git in a folder of your choice.

 From here on the installation and running of LiberTEM on Windows with the Anaconda Prompt is very similar to `Using conda`_ on Linux or Mac OS X.